alanvalejo/opm/README.md

 **Download**

-* You can download the MkNN software in http://www.alanvalejo.com.br/software?name=OPM
+* You can download the OPM software in http://www.alanvalejo.com.br/software?name=OPM

 **Usage**